 But, first, let’s start with the definition of a recession.

 What is a Stock Market Recession?

-In technical terms, a recession is a period of a massive slowdown of the GDP growth rate.
+In technical terms, a stock market recession is a period of a massive slowdown of the GDP growth rate.
 In macroeconomics, a technical recession happens when the GDP growth rate is negative for at least two consecutive quarters or 6 months.